backstage/backstage/docs/permissions/plugin-authors/03-adding-a-resource-permission-check.md

 description: Explains how to add a resource permission check to a Backstage plugin
 ---

 When performing updates (or other operations) on specific [resources](../../references/glossary.md#resource-permission-plugin), the permissions framework allows for the decision to be based on characteristics of the resource itself.
-This means that it's possible to write policies that (for example) allow the operation for users that own a resource, and deny the operation otherwise.
+This means that it's possible to write policies that (for example) allow the operation for users that own a resource and deny the operation otherwise.

 ## Creating the update permission